rocketjishao/tagSeq/README.md

         $ python main.py input_file.fastq tagged.fastq untagged.fastq
         # result files: tagged.fastq (as an example) and untagged.fastq

-4. Minimap2 to analyze the RNA sequenced from Nanopore Direct RNA Sequencing:
+4. Minimap2 to analyze the RNA sequenced from Nanopore Direct RNA Sequencing: (In Linux OS):
-In Linux OS:
     Install minimap2. (https://github.com/lh3/minimap2)
     Run Minimap2 by typing in:

         $ ./minimap2 -ax splice -uf -k14 reference.fa tagged.fastq > output.sam
           # reference file like TAIR10_chr_all.fa, result file is output.sam

 5. Samtools to change the sam file to bam file and obtain its bam.bai file.
-In Linux OS:
+(In Linux OS):
     Intall samtools. (https://gist.github.com/adefelicibus/f6fd06df1b4bb104ceeaccdd7325b856)
     Run Samtools by typing in (one by one):